shizukuya/docker-jupyter-lab/README.md

 The notebook is saved in the app directory.

-When you're done, type ctr + c into the terminal.

-Then enter the command in the terminal.
+When you're done, type `ctr + c` in the terminal.
+Then enter the command in the terminal to end the service.
 ```
 $ docker-compose down
 ```